nanoc/nanoc.app/content/docs/3-getting-started.md

 It is important that this rule comes *before* the existing one (`compile '*' do … end`).
 When compiling a page, nanoc will use the first and only the first matching rule; if the new compilation rule were *below* the existing one, it would never have been used.

-Now that we've told nanoc to filter this page using kramdown, let's recompile the site.
+Now that we’ve told nanoc to filter this page using kramdown, let’s recompile the site.
 The `output/index.html` page source should now contain this text (header and footer omited):

 <pre title="The compiled home page, filtered as Markdown"><code class="language-html">
 &lt;h1>A First Level Header&lt;/h1>